James Conner Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 - Conner did not record a rush attempt in last week's game versus the Colts.

-- Over his last three games, Conner has collected 70 rushing yards (23.3 per game) on 21 attempts with two touchdowns.
+- During his last three games, Conner has run for 70 yards on 21 carries (23.3 ypg), with two touchdowns.

 Conner's Arizona Teammates